 (Optional) Alternative Method

-If the above method did not work for some reason or if you are looking for an alternative method then follow along.
-VLC stores all the settings in a configuration file called “vlcrc".
+If the above method did not work for some reason or if you are looking for an alternative way, then follow along.
+VLC stores all its settings in a configuration file called “vlcrc.”
 All we have to do is modify a number in this file.

-Warning: Before making changes to the file, I recommend you create a copy of the original file.
-This allows you to restore the file if anything happens.
+Warning: Before making changes to the file, I recommend creating a copy of the original file.
+This allows you to restore the file if something goes wrong.

-1. To start off, press Win + R, copy and paste the below folder path in the blank field and click on the “Ok” button.
+1. To start, press Win + R, copy and paste the below folder path in the blank field and click on the “Ok” button.

-3. In the notepad, we need to find the resizing option.
-So, press Ctrl + F, type “qt-video-autoresize” in the blank field and click on the “Find Next” button.
+3. In the notepad, we need to have the resizing option.
+So, press Ctrl + F, type “qt-video-autoresize” in the blank field, and click on the “Find Next” button.

-4. Once you find the “Resize interface to the native video size” option, replace “1” with “0” next to “qt-video-autoresize".
-After changing, this is how it should look like in the notepad.
+4. After finding the “Resize interface to the native video size” option, replace “1” with “0” next to “qt-video-autoresize.”
+After changing, this is how it should look in the notepad.

 5. To save the changes, go to the “File” tab and click on the “Save” option.